PmagPy/PmagPy-docs/_sources/resources/survival_skills.md

 a decent text editor, you will hate Word!).
 But you can’t use Word because the output is in a weird format that no scripting languages read easily.
-So you have to use text editor that will produce a plain (ascii) file, like Notepad, BBEdit, Sublime Text or Visual Studio Code.
+So you have to use text editor that will produce a plain (ascii) file, like Notepad, BBEdit, Sublime Text, or Visual Studio Code.
 [Visual Studio Code](https://code.visualstudio.com/) is a code editor that has lots of nice packages available that extend its functionality such as enabling Jupyter notebooks and interfacing with Github.